 - Click next

 - Click Finish

-- After the account is created, open it (double-click; or right-click and choose Properties), and change the Display Name, which is what will be shown in Skype for Business or Exchange Address Book.
+- After the account is created, open it (double-click; or right-click and choose Properties), and change the Display Name, which is what will be shown in Teams Contacts or Exchange Address Book.
 Set this to something descriptive.

 Exchange Enabling Accounts for Voice Mail

 If the role-based account will have voice mail, send a request to firstname.lastname@example.org listing the User Logon Name created for the account and asking to have the account Exchange enabled.